UAlberta-CMPUT401/nstep-storytelling/docs/proj_reqs.md

 **US 1.07**
 As an Admin, I want to get feedback in its original form as well as a translated version, so that I can retain authentic feedback but also be able to understand the feedback if it is not in English.

+**US 1.08**
+As an Admin, I want to be able to generate a custom QR code for each program survey, so that users can easily access the feedback page for the program without typing a URL.

 **US 2.01**
 As a Super Admin, I want to be able to create accounts, so that I may give other staff members access to admin privileges.